EOEPCA/resource-registration/docs/user-guide/harvester-tutorial-part2.md

 ## Workflow Integration

 Tasks implemented as TaskHandlers are invoked by an external system, the BPMN engine Flowable.
-In your BPMN model, you would define an "External Task".
-The "topic" you configure for this external task in the BPMN model must match one of the topic names defined in your `worker.topics` configuration (e.g., `my_custom_task_topic`).
+In your BPMN model, you would define an "External Worker task".
+The "Job topic" you configure for this external task in the BPMN model must match one of the topic names defined in your `worker.topics` configuration (e.g., `my_custom_task_topic`).

 When the workflow reaches such an external task, the engine publishes a job to the topic specified in the BPMN model.
 The worker, listening on that topic, picks up the job and delegates it to the configured TaskHandler for execution.